rochakgupta/2048/README.md

 # 2048
-A web app of the 2048 game that uses local storage
+An implementation of the 2048 game in javascript with local storage.

-The app works well on Google Chrome and Mozilla Firefox.
+It works well on Google Chrome and Mozilla Firefox.